How to Reduce Food Waste on a Plant-Based Diet

 Food waste is a huge problem, and that's an understatement.
 As Americans, we throw away up to 40 percent of the food we produce, or the equivalent of $165 billion a year.
 That is on average 400 pounds of food per person every year!
 Although the progress we have made to increase efficiencies in our food system is impressive, we are moving in an unsustainable direction because there are still millions of people who don’t have enough to eat.

 Better understanding food waste will not only reduce our own footprint, but will help create the demand that businesses and policymakers need to bring attention to the issue.
 Perfectly consumable food often goes to waste because many people don’t think to use the whole plant when they cook.
-Using the leaves, stems and roots and creating as little waste as possible is a macrobiotic way of cooking, and one we hope you will be inspired to incorporate after reading this article.
+Using the leaves, stems and roots and creating as little waste as possible is a thoughtful way of cooking, and one we hope you will be inspired to incorporate after reading this article.

 Benefits of Cooking with the Whole Plant and Reducing Food Waste